anojndr/RAG-Forge/DOCS.md

 -   **Dual Extraction Modes**:
     -   `/search`: **Optimized for speed.** Uses a fast, non-JS-rendering extractor for quickly processing large volumes of standard web articles from search results.
-    -   `/extract`: **Optimized for compatibility.** Uses a full JS-enabled headless browser to handle complex, dynamic sites, single-page apps, and sources like Twitter/X.
+  -   `/extract`: **Optimized for compatibility.** Uses a full JS-enabled headless browser to handle complex, dynamic sites and single-page apps.
--   **Multi-Source Support**: Automatically extracts content from YouTube (videos), Reddit (posts, subreddits, user profiles), Twitter/X (tweets and user profiles), PDFs, and standard webpages.
+-   **Multi-Source Support**: Automatically extracts content from YouTube (videos), Reddit (posts, subreddits, user profiles), PDFs, and standard webpages.
 -   **Flexible Search Backend**: Use a self-hosted **SearxNG** instance or the commercial **Serper.dev** API.
 Supports a primary and fallback configuration.
  -   **Intelligent Extraction**:
-    -   **Twitter/X**: Uses browser automation to log in and scrape full post content and comments.
-The `/extract` endpoint can also fetch the latest ~5 tweets from a user's profile page.
-Session cookies are saved to accelerate subsequent requests.
    -   **YouTube**: Fetches metadata/comments via the official API and gets full transcripts from a dedicated Python microservice for high performance and reliability.
     -   **Reddit**: Intelligently parses different Reddit URL types (posts, subreddits, user profiles) and extracts actual content, filtering out "load more" placeholders.
 -   **Decoupled & Optimized Architecture**:
   -   **Transcript Microservice**: YouTube transcript extraction is handled by a separate, containerized Python FastAPI service, improving performance, scalability, and stability.
-    -   **Dual Worker Pools**: Employs two separate worker pools—a large one for fast, I/O-bound jobs (standard webpages, APIs) and a smaller one for slow, CPU-bound jobs (JS rendering, Twitter/X)—to ensure high throughput.
+  -   **Dual Worker Pools**: Employs two separate worker pools—a large one for fast, I/O-bound jobs (standard webpages, APIs) and a smaller one for slow, CPU-bound jobs (JS rendering)—to ensure high throughput.
     -   **Advanced Caching**: Implements a two-level caching system (sharded in-memory or Redis) with batched reads/writes for both search queries and URL content.
 -   **Structured Output**: Returns clean, structured JSON data, perfect for feeding into LLMs or RAG systems.
 -   **Health Check**: Includes a `/health` endpoint for easy integration with monitoring and orchestration tools.